CBS

 Note: At the end, mention briefly but specifically how CBS would be essential to meet those goals.
 This is mainly so you don't have a generic essay.

-In this essay, you should tell the story of an extended period of time or a distinct situation when you put the above skill or skills into use.
+In this essay, you should tell the story of an extended period of time or a distinct situation brought together a team or a group of people.
 You have only 250 words in which to

-Creating an inclusive environment involves the deliberate effort to create an environment where every person is respected and empowered to contribute equally, as well as be supported with access to the same resources and opportunities, regardless of individual demographics.
+A story about creating an inclusive team environment would describe you making a deliberate effort to create an environment where every person is respected and empowered to contribute equally, as well as be supported with access to the same resources and opportunities, regardless of individual demographics.

 Essay: Co-Create Optimal MBA Experience